 we are king youngblood

-King Youngblood’s sound incorporates a unique blend of alt-rock, Indie-rock and pop-rock, both live and hip- hop drums, hook-laden and anthemic choruses and lyrics overflowing with intersectionality and social justice messages.
+King Youngblood’s sound incorporates a unique blend of alt-rock, Indie-rock and pop-rock ballads, both live and looped drums, hook-laden and anthemic arena rock choruses and lyrics overflowing with intersectionality and social justice messages.
 The songs stand strong full electric as well as unplugged, stripped down to Lavi-Jones singing with an acoustic guitar or adding his band mates on acoustic cello and bass.
-King Youngblood’s sound encompasses all of these styles and is rooted in the tradition of current and very successful Rock, Alt-Rock, Indie-rock and Pop-Rock artist like Foo Fighters, Cage the Elephant, 30 Seconds to Mars, The Killers, My Chemical Romance, Fall Out Boy, Panic at the Disco, Twenty One Pilots, Foster the People, Weezer, Gang of Youth, Royal Blood and even on a guitar driven energy and social justice message level of Tom Morello’s Rage Against the Machine.
+King Youngblood’s sound is rooted in the tradition of current and very successful Rock, Alt-Rock, Indie-rock and Pop-Rock artist like Foo Fighters, Cage the Elephant, 30 Seconds to Mars, The Killers, My Chemical Romance, Fall Out Boy, Panic at the Disco, Twenty One Pilots, Foster the People, Weezer, Gang of Youths, Royal Blood, Fever 333 and even on a guitar driven energy and social justice message level of Tom Morello’s Rage Against the Machine.
 The social justice element to Lavi-Jones’ writing resonates with the fans of other bands and artists who are speaking up about Black Lives Matters and our current political climate.

 "I believe Cameron Lavi-Jones is as talented, and I might say even further along than, for instance, Dave Grohl was when he launched the Foo Fighters.
 I make this particular comparison because I was there at the time.
 To me, Cameron and King Youngblood and Dave and the Foo Fighters have a similar appeal, particularly as live performers.